pnnl/NWQ-Sim/vqe/docs/guide_for_adding_things.md

     0.5* iop; // a complex or double multiply a FermionOperator modifiy the coefficient iop * 0.5; //
     ```
-    NOTE, as it is popular to use spartial orbital indeice to generate excitation operators, you can do the same here, but need to detect if the index is an occupied or virtual orbital:
+    NOTE, as it is popular to use spartial orbital indeice to generate excitation operators in other packages, when you do the same thing here, you need to detect if the index is an occupied or virtual orbital as following
     ```c++
     for (IdxType p = 0; p < env.n_spatial; p++) {
-        if (p < env.n_occ) {
+        if (p < env.n_occ) { // assume that first `n_occ` number of orbitals are occupied.
             std::cout << "Orbital " << p << "is Occupied" << std::endl;
         } else {
             std::cout << "Orbital " << p << "is Virtual" << std::endl;
         }
     }
     ```
-    since it is assumed that first `n_occ` number of orbitals are occupied.
+    The functions `occ_or_vir()` and `spind_to_ind()` in `vqe/observable/fermionic_operator.hpp` will be helpful to determine this and do re-index.
 An example is shown in `vqe/src/singletgsd.cpp`.
 4. Remeber to modify `pauli_oplist.reserve(4 * n_singles + 16 * n_doubles);` in `buildAnsatz()` if you are using more complicated excitation operators.
 5. Remeber to change `main.cpp` and `qflow.cpp` so your new ansatz can be enabled in the command line.